 Many community health centers offer low-cost or even free dental care.
 Do some research on dental clinics in your area, and be sure to pay attention to any restrictions like “low income only” or “homeless only.”
-Check out our Free Dental Finder for a list of clinics in your area.

 10. Discount Dental Plans

 Discount dental plans are a great way to save a large percentage off of your dental work.
 For a low monthly payment, you can save up to 60% off of some procedures.
 No matter what work you need done, discount plans can save you hundreds of dollars.
-Find discount plans in your area today.

 Don’t let the price of dental care scare you away.
 Talk to your dentist about different ways you can save.
 Find out what plans and insurances they accept.
 Ask about any discounts or payment plans they offer.
 Your dentist values your business, and will likely be more than willing to work with you to save you money.